Olorunnisola01/Portfolio-website/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
-  - 📚 Robotics
+  - name: "Robotics"
-  - 📚 Smart manufacturing
+  - name: "Smart manufacturing"
-  - 📚 Machine/Deep learning
+  - name: "Machine/Deep learning"
-  - 📚 Data engineering
+  - name: "Data engineering"

 # Education to show in About widget
 education: